 Cicada killers are disliked mainly because of the damage they do to lawns and their aggressive, frightening flight habits.
 The holes they make are rather large and quite noticeable, and they tend to dig a lot of them.
 It's not uncommon to come across lawns with hundreds of cicada killer holes.

 Digger bees are true bees (as opposed to wasps) that make their nests in the ground.
-They're relatively passive and rarely sting, but they can do extensive damage to lawns, as the following video illustrates.
+They're relatively passive and rarely sting, but they can do extensive damage to lawns.

 Because they can be present in very large numbers, digger bees can be very intimidating.
-They are not very aggressive, however, although they will sting if they're threatened.
+They are not very aggressive, but they will sting if they're threatened.

 Stinging Insect Gallery